-One of Hanoi’s most prominent family run restaurants, Bun Cha Huong Lien, had no idea that one day, they’ll be hosting an US President and a celebrity chef in one table and would be making headlines on the largest American news channel the next day.
+One of Hanoi’s most prominent family-run restaurants, Bun Cha Huong Lien, had no idea that one day, they’ll be hosting US President and a celebrity chef in one table and would be making headlines on the largest American news channel the next day.

 Tucked in an unassuming street just south of the French Quarter in the capital city of Hanoi, Nguyen Thi Lien, one of two proud owners of Bun Cha Huong Lien delightfully prepares the meat that they’re going to serve for the rest of the day.

 “We had been informed days before by the government officials that there would be a lot of reporters and journalists from famous international media that are coming over to check our place out,” Nguyen claims.
 “But of course, we had no idea that the US President himself will be heading over here for dinner.
 That was definitely a big surprise for us,” she continues.